epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 * Windows 10
 * Eclipse 2019-03 (4.11.0)

-## IBM MQ
+## 1) Install IBM MQ

 Download, install and configure IBM MQ.
 You'll find all the steps provided by IBM in this tutorial:

 https://developer.ibm.com/messaging/learn-mq/mq-tutorials/mq-connect-to-queue-manager/

 In there you'll receive a script that will create all the resources in MQ that are referenced by the application.
 I did it with Windows but you can pick the platform of your choice.

-## JDK
+## 2) Download JDK

 If you don't have it yet, download the JDK.

 I did use OpenJDK 11, the latest supported by Open Liberty at the time of the development.

-## IDE
+## 3) Choose an IDE

 I did use Eclipse for this example, but fell free to use the IDE of your choice.

 Download Eclipse and install IBM Liberty Developer tools: https://marketplace.eclipse.org/content/ibm-liberty-developer-tools

-## Open Liberty
+## 4) Download Open Liberty

 1. Download Open Liberty: https://openliberty.io/downloads
 2. Unzip it
 3. Add Open Liberty to your Eclipse and create a New Server (you can choose the default server for now)

-## MQ Resource Adapter
+## 5) Download MQ Resource Adapter

 Download the resource adapter `wmq.jmsra.rar` provided by IBM that allows JMS to work with IBM MQ.